 A muscle strain can cause pain anywhere in the muscle.
 The pain will be most noticeable where the injury occurred.
 Though strains and trigger points share common symptoms, the differences between trigger points and strains affect treatment choices.

 Where Is The Adductor Brevis Muscle?

-It connects the pubic bone to the thigh bone (linea aspera of the femur).
+It connects the pelvis (pubis) to the thigh bone (linea aspera of the femur).

 - Moves leg in toward the body

 - Twists the leg in toward the body via the hip

 - Assists in lifting the leg in front of the body

 Adductor brevis trigger point pain is an unrelenting ache in the groin or inside of the thigh.
 Stiffness in the hip is a common complaint.
 Depending on the trigger points(s) location, the pain may go down into the knee and the shin.